dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 ## How to Run

-use `snakemake --cores 50 -p -F --use-conda` in `Project-Data-Science-in-Bioinformatics-` folder, not `Project-Data-Science-in-Bioinformatics-/workflow` folder.
+use command `snakemake --cores 50 -p -F --use-conda` in `Project-Data-Science-in-Bioinformatics-` folder, not in `Project-Data-Science-in-Bioinformatics-/workflow` folder.

 ```
 snakemake --cores 50 -p -F --use-conda